data-products-python/data-products-cloud/README.md

 # data-products-cloud

-On getting data products into the Cloud using Python.
+On cloud-based data science and getting data products into the Cloud using Python.

 - Benefits of cloud computing: elasticity and resource efficiency.
 - Libraries.